hobbit30/Grass/README.md

     2slc.....xyz
   ```

-- **local_proxies.txt (Opsional)** If you want to use proxies, you will find a `local_proxies.txt` file in your project directory.
+- **proxies.txt** If you want to use proxies, you will find a `proxies.txt` file in your project directory.
 Make sure the file contains data that matches the format expected by the script.
 Here is an example of the file format:
   ```bash
     http://ip:port
     http://user:pass@ip:port
     socks5://ip:port
     socks5://user:pass@ip:port
   ```
-Note: Choose [ 1 ] recommended to use premium residential proxy, Your account will connect to as many networks as the number of active proxies in `local_proxies.txt`
+Note: Recommended to use premium residential proxy  `proxies.txt`

 Premium Proxy :
   - [CherryProxy](https://center.cherryproxy.com/Login/Register?invite=5c5d999f)